 For sixth form entry in September 2018 a completed application form needs to be with us by 27 October 2017.

 All applicants wishing to be assessed for a scholarship need to let us know which subject they would like to be considered for.
 This should be a subject they would like to study at A level or for the IB.
-Academic scholarship tests will take place at Christ’s Hospital on Saturday 2 December 2017, and the scholarship assessments for Art, Music, Drama and Sport will take place during the week commencing 27 November.
+Scholarship tests will take place at Christ’s Hospital week commencing 26 November 2018.
 (Dates tbc).

 Means-tested bursaries are also available for students new to the sixth form.